zouchuhang/LayoutNetv2/README.md

 You may also be interested in the source code of the methods for comparison in the paper: [DuLa-Net](https://github.com/SunDaDenny/DuLa-Net) and [HorizonNet](https://github.com/sunset1995/HorizonNet)

 ## Improvements upon LayoutNet
-- Extend to general Manhattan layout (on our newly labeled MatterportLayout dataset (comming soon))
+- Extend to general Manhattan layout (on our newly labeled MatterportLayout dataset)
 - Use ResNet encoder instead of SegNet encoder
 - Training details and implementation details
 - Gradient ascent based post optimization, revised from sunset1995's PyTorch [implementation](https://github.com/sunset1995/pytorch-layoutnet)